Brighton pier at sunset

 Moving to… Brighton

 Lovingly nicknamed ‘London by sea’, combining both the beach and a buzzy nightlife, Brighton is one of the UK’s most popular destinations.
-Let’s take a look at what it’s like to live there, including house prices, hidden gems and more.
+If you are considering moving to Brighton, let’s take a look at what it’s like to live there, including house prices, hidden gems and more.

 Don’t forget to subscribe to our website and get Phil’s property advice delivered directly to your inbox…